karolek471/objgl/README.md

 ## Streams and buffers
 As I said above, there are two ways of "feeding" the parser with a data - a file stream or a buffer stream.
-It's important to note that the buffer stream is not really a stream.
+It's important to note that the buffer stream is not really a stream.<br/><br/>
 When to use file stream over the buffer stream?
 Sometimes you deal with a large file, hundreds of megabytes.
 Malloc might not be able to allocate that much memory or there are other reasons not to allocate that much at once, so the idea of streaming comes in handy.
 Instead of reading the entire file at once and storing the result in one big buffer the program reads n bytes of data from a file, puts it into